-You may be wondering how first aid might be affected by Covid-19 and how you and young people can put skills to use to support yourself, those closest to you and the community.
+You may be wondering how first aid might be affected by covid-19 and how you can put skills to use to support yourself, those closest to you and the community.
 The simple answer is to carry on using the lifesaving skills you have learned.

 As you can imagine, during this difficult time people are more unsure about stepping forward and helping others, mostly as they are concerned about physical contact.
 Hopefully, we can offer some reassurance and helpful tips on how to make it as safe as possible.

 First Aid for yourself and at home

 All of the first aid learning on the First aid champions site is still applicable for yourself and those that you are currently coming into contact with on a regular basis at home.

 Most first aid is very simple and the steps to take in an emergency can be described or explained to an injured or ill person so they can help themselves.
 For example, if they are bleeding heavily, you can ask them to apply pressure to the wound with whatever they have available while you call 999.
 If the person can help themselves then it is important to maintain social distancing by keeping 2 metres away.